oracle/graalpython/docs/user/FAQ.md

 ### Do I need to compile and run native modules as LLVM bitcode to use GraalPython?

-If you want to run C extensions or use certain built-in features, yes, you need to build the module with GraalPython and then it will run using on the GraalVM LLVM runtime.
-However, many of the core features of Python, including large parts of the `os` API, are implemented in Java so many standard library modules and packages work without requiring running LLVM bitcode.
+If you want to run C extensions or use certain built-in features, yes, you need to build the module with GraalPython and then it will run using the GraalVM LLVM runtime.
+However, many of the core features of Python (including e.g. large parts of the `os` API) are implemented in pure Java and many standard library modules and packages work without running any LLVM bitcode.
+So even though GraalPython depends on GraalVM LLVM, for many use cases you can disallow native modules entirely.

 ### Can I use GraalVM sandboxing features with GraalPython?